-- 20.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school place is to be offered".
-The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the Academy's admission processes. - 20.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28th February. - 20.3 Where no changes (other than changing dates/deadlines) are proposed, there is no need to go to consultation.
-However, where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements. - 20.4 Where no changes have been proposed in the intervening period, the Admission Authority must in any event consult on the admission arrangements every 7 years. - 20.5 Once determined on or before 28th February, the Academy's admission arrangements for that intake must be published, and cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'.
+- 22.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school place is to be offered".
+The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the Academy's admission processes. - 22.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28 February. - 22.3 Where no changes (other than changing dates/deadlines) are proposed, there is no need to go to consultation.
+However, where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements. - Where no changes have been proposed in the intervening period, the Admission Authority must in any event consult on the admission arrangements every 7 years. - 22.5 Once determined on or before 28 February, the Academy's admission arrangements for that intake must be published, and cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 22.6 The admission arrangements for the September 2023 intake were determined by the Academy's Admission Committee at their meeting on Thursday 10th December 2021.
+They will be reviewed again early in the Autumn term for the next intake.